greg-raven/Department-21/_drafts/funnies.md

 “Well, where are the low fat and low cholesterol foods?” the old man asked timidly.

-“That’s the best part…you can eat as much as you like of whatever you like and you never get fat and you never get sick.
+“That’s the best part … you can eat as much as you like of whatever you like and you never get fat and you never get sick.
 This is Heaven.”

 The old man looked at his wife and said, “You and your blasted bran muffins!!
 I could have been here ten years ago!”

 ------

 A butcher is working, and really busy.
 He notices a dog in his shop and shoos him away.
 Later, he notices the dog is back again.

 He walks over to the dog, and notices the dog has a note in his mouth.
 The butcher takes the note, and it reads, “Can I have 12 sausages and a leg of lamb, please.”

 The butcher looks, and lo and behold, in the dog’s mouth there is a ten dollar bill.
 So the butcher takes the money, puts the sausages and lamb in a bag, and places it in the dog’s mouth.

 The butcher is very impressed, and since it’s closing time, he decides to close up shop and follow the dog.
 So, off he goes.

 The dog is walking down the street and comes to a crossing.
 The dog puts down the bag, jumps up and presses the crossing button.
 Then he waits patiently, bag in mouth, for the light to change.
 It does, and he walks across the road, with the butcher following.

 The dog then comes to a bus stop, and starts looking at the timetable.
 The butcher is in awe at this stage.
 The dog checks out the times, and sits on one of the seats to wait for the bus.

 Along comes a bus.
 The dog goes and looks at the number, notices it’s the right bus, and climbs on.
 The butcher, by now openmouthed, follows him onto the bus.

 The bus travels through town and out to the suburbs.
 Eventually the dog gets up, moves to the front of the bus, and standing on his hind legs, pushes the button to stop the bus.
 The dog gets off, groceries still in his mouth, and the butcher still following.

 They walk down the road, and the dog approaches a house.
 He walks up the path, and drops the groceries on the step.
 Then he walks back down the path, takes a big run, and throws himself — whap! — against the door.
 He goes back down the path, takes another run, and throws himself — whap! — against the door gain!
 There’s no answer at the door, so the dog goes back down the path, jumps up on a narrow wall, and walks along the perimeter of the garden.
 He gets to a window, and bangs his head against it several times.
 He walks back, jumps off the wall, and waits at the door.
 The butcher watches as a big guy opens the door, and starts laying into the dog, really yelling at him.

 The butcher runs up and stops the guy.
 “What the heck are you doing?
 This dog is a genius.
 He could be on TV, for God’s sake!”
 To which the guy responds, “Clever, my eye.
 This is the second time this week he’s forgotten his key.”

 ------